bids-standard/bids-specification/src/schema/README.md

 This file contains a dictionary in which each key is a directory and the value is a dictionary with one key: `required`.
 The `required` entry contains a boolean value to indicate if that directory is required for BIDS datasets or not.

+## Version of the schema

+File `SCHEMA_VERSION` in the top of the directory contains a semantic version (`MAJOR.MINOR.PATCH`) for the schema (how it is organized).
+Note that while in `0.` series, breaking changes are permitted without changing the `MAJOR` (leading) component of the version.
+Going forward, the 2nd, `MINOR` indicator should be incremented whenever schema organization introduces "breaking changes": changes which would cause existing tools reading schema to adjust their code to be able to read it again.
+Additions of new components to the schema should increment the last, `PATCH`, component of the version so that tools could selectively enable/disable loading specific components of the schema.
+With the release of `1.0.0` version of the schema, we expect that the `MAJOR` component will be incremented whenever schema organization introduces "breaking changes", `MINOR` - when adding new components to the schema, and `PATCH` - when fixing errors in existing components.